FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 5bis (25s)**

-Today, we use many different tools like Vite, ESLint, Prettier, and Vitest, each with its own configuration.
+Today, we use many different tools like Vite, ESLint, Prettier, Vitest, each with its own configuration.

 VitePlus simplifies things by combining all these tools into a single unified toolchain.
 -->